tock/tock/doc/reference/trd-uart.md

   * `kernel::hil::uart::Receive`: is for receiving data.
   * `kernel::hil::time::ReceiveClient`: handles a callback when data is received.

-There are also a collection of traits that combine these into more complete abstractions.
+There are also collections of traits that combine these into more complete abstractions.
 For example, the `Uart` trait represents a complete UART, extending `Transmit`, `Receive`, and `Configure`.